Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 If someone with ASD has symptoms that cause anxiety or depression, they may use antidepressants.
 Sometimes, medications are also prescribed to avoid further dependence.

-People taking medications for ASD symptoms have a reduced risk of developing alcohol and substance use disorder.
+People taking medications for ASD symptoms have a reduced risk of developing SUDs.
 Those who received one medicine had a 40% reduced risk.
 Those taking multiple medications had a 63% reduction.10

-However, people with and without ASD respond differently to behavioral treatments.
-Therapists should adjust their methods to accommodate the unique needs of a person with ASD.
+However, people with and without ASD respond differently to behavioral treatments and may negatively react to treatment.13 Therapists should adjust their methods to accommodate the unique needs of a person with ASD.

 Here are some treatment recommendations:8

-You can find helpful information about autism spectrum disorder from the following websites and organizations:
+You can find helpful information about ASD from the following websites and organizations:

 In this article